 Bigil: Vijay And Atlee’s Latest Movie To Be Different From Mersal In This Regard

 It is no secret that 2019 was not a particularly good year for Vijay.
 The star's big release Sarkar opened to a good response at the box office while receiving decent reviews from the target audience.
-However, it ran into an ugly controversy when the AIADMK objected to a few political-charged dialogues and veiled references to former Tamil Nadu Chief Minister J Jayalalitha.
+However, it ran into an ugly controversy when the AIADMK objected to a few political-charged dialogues and veiled references to former Tamil Nadu Chief Minister J Jayalalithaa.
 Needless to say, this controversy affected the movie's box office collections big time, which proved to be a problem for all concerned.

 With Sarkar in the past, Vijay is currently shooting for Bigil, which marks his third collaboration with young filmmaker Atlee.
-The film, slated to release this Diwali has already created a great deal of buzz amongst fans, which indicates that it has the potential to create some box office records.
+The film, slated to release this Diwali, has already created a great deal of buzz amongst fans, which indicates that it has the potential to create some box office records.

 Now, here is an update about Bigil.